UniversalDependencies/docs/_pcm-dep/aux_.md

 3	to	_	_	_	_	0	_	_	_
 4	Ogere	_	_	_	_	0	_	_	_
 ~~~

+An auxiliary might be dependent on an adjective or an adverb, such as in the example below :

 ~~~ conllu
 # visual-style 4 3 aux	color:blue